 In development, M.TEC carries out thermal simulations from the very beginning to determine the material load.
 These finite element simulations are complemented by filling simulation calculations so that the fiber orientation is taken into account as a decisive influencing variable.

 This makes the decision for a concept easier and reduces the project risks.

 M.TEC anticipates these tests through finite element simulations early in the development process.
-Fiber-reinforced thermoplastics are frequently used.
+Fiber-reinforced thermoplastics are frequently used in busbars.
 The fiber orientation in the components, which results from the production process, is decisive for the resilience of the material.
-M.TEC determines the fiber orientation by upstream filling simulations and includes this important influencing variable in the finite element calculations.
+M.TEC determines the fiber orientation in the first place by filling simulations and includes this important influencing variable in the finite element calculations.